multi-coop/datami-website-content/texts/en/integration/integration.md

-## How to integrate your customized Vizboard widgets
+## How to integrate your customized Datami widgets

 Widgets are made to be integrated in a third-party website.

-Integrating one of Vizboard's widgets follows the same logic : integrate the `html` block of the Vizboard widget and its `script`, and you're done.
+Integrating one of Datami's widgets follows the same logic : integrate the `html` block of the Datami widget and its `script`, and you're done.